The past decade has been rough for business spreadsheets.

 9. Spreadsheets don’t scale

 Excel might work when you first start your business.
 But as your company grows, things change — you might change your prices, raise financing, roll out a few new products or hire a few people.
-Before you know it, your spreadsheet can’t keep up.
+Before you know it, your spreadsheet can’t keep up with your business finances.

 There are plenty of business challenges you can’t control.
 This isn’t one of them.